queertypes/learn2go/README.md

 2. Review the effective go guide.
 3. Implement a simple project and commit it here.
 4. Commence a more complicated project on a separate repository.

+The code examples presented here are largely clones of what is available in the gotour tutorial.
+Only occasionally do I deviate from their source, and I do so where my own instincts tell me to do so - globals make me uncomfortable even in example programs!